bibifant/NortEval_2/README.md

     This function calculates the average Rouge scores for Rouge-1, Rouge-2, and Rouge-L based on the list of data points, each containing these scores for different text summaries.

+def rating_rouge1(score):
+    This function evaluates the Rouge1 score in three categories: "low", "moderate" and "good".

+def rating_rouge2(score):
+    This function evaluates the Rouge2 score in three categories: "low", "moderate" and "good".

+def rating_rougeL(score):
+    This function evaluates the RougeL score in three categories: "low", "moderate" and "good".

 def update_results_file(output_folder, avg_rouge1, avg_rouge2, avg_rougeL):
-    This updates the "avg_results.json" file in the "results" folder with new results by reading existing data, adding new data and writing the updated data back to the file.
+    This updates the "avg_results.json" file in the "results" folder with new results by reading existing data, adding the new data and writing the updated data back to the file.

 def save_results(output_file_path, data):
     This writes the data to the "rouge_results.json" file and saves it there.